Data-Science-for-Linguists-2022/Fanfiction-Classification-Analysis/progress_report.md

 I am almost finished with my data collection and cleaning process, with a few small things left to finish up.

 To collect my data, I utilized the scrapy python library and created a spider (code that can crawl webpages and download their html).
-The spider I wrote can be found in my main repository under the name fanfic_spider.py.
+The spider I wrote can be found [here]https://github.com/Data-Science-for-Linguists-2022/Fanfiction-Classification-Analysis/blob/main/fanfic_spider.py under the name fanfic_spider.py.
 Please note that it will not do anything if you try to run it!
 Spiders need to be run within dedicated scrapy projects, and while I will probably share my entire scrapy project eventually, it is currently stored in a git-ignored directory (see notes on data sharing below).
 Using this spider, I collected over 6000 html pages, each representing a single page (often a chapter) of a fanfic from